 - Create and/or increase awareness about the phenomenon of radicalisation (including its scope and current threat level) and increase knowledge about the infrastructure for reporting suspicions within prisons.

 - Make professionals aware of their personal opinions regarding radicalisation and how these opinions may affect their behaviour (for example, being judgemental).

 - Highlight personal competences and skills and demonstrate how these can be used/operationalised in practice.
 The training modules contribute to a decrease in reluctancy amongst professionals working with radicalised subjects in prison, contributing to a decrease in “professional shyness”.

 A general and recurring focus within all training modules is on increasing professional skills through signalling and interpreting radicalisation, intercultural communication, stakeholder approach and highlighting information sharing networks/structures.
 The latter is key since radicalisation is often a dynamic and non-linear process.

 Our trainers are hired on a freelance basis and are all professionals with several years of professional experience in different fields and disciplines.
 They have thorough knowledge of issues related to radicalisation and extremism.

-During the training, a PowerPoint, several short film fragments (to illustrate certain phenomena) and interactive training exercises are used, sometimes with an actor.
-In addition, participants also receive a workbook with additional information.
+During the training, a PowerPoint presentation, several short film fragments (to illustrate certain phenomena) and interactive training exercises are utilised, sometimes in conjunction with an actor.
+In addition, participants receive a workbook with additional information.
 After participants have completed the training, they receive an overview of the most important information that was discussed during the training.
 They can download a certificate of completion as well.

 All training modules consist of face-to-face classroom meetings.
 Since the COVID-19 pandemic, we offer online training modules as well.
-Currently, we are developing specific E-learnings and information-chunks so participants are able to review additional information at home and/or combine in-person training and online learning.
+Currently, we are looking into developing specific E-learning programmes and information-chunks that enable participants to review additional information at home and/or combine in-person training and online learning.